 "Hoping against hope it wasn't a black person because I knew there would immediately be a rash of irrational conclusions."
+14

 But not to worry, Klanwatch and Jesse Jackson, for Ferguson was portrayed in the media as a victim of white racism on the one hand, and as a victim of mental illness on the other.
-Had he been a white man who had killed six black people solely because of their race, we might still be hearing about it.
+Had he been a white man who had killed six Black people solely because of their race, we would still be hearing about it.
 In the meantime, however, the story has disappeared from the news.

-It's the opinion of this writer and many other observers that an evenhanded approach to the hate crime controversy, in which equal standards apply, and behavior that is considered a "hate crime" for whites would also be considered a "hate crime" for blacks (or anyone else), would reveal a picture much different than militant "anti-racist" groups would prefer.
+It's the opinion of this writer and many other observers that an evenhanded approach to the hate crime controversy, in which equal standards apply, and behavior that is considered a "hate crime" for whites would also be considered a "hate crime" for blacks (or anyone else), would reveal a picture much different than militant anti-racist groups would prefer.
 Let's take a few examples from the nation's campuses.

 In 1989, the situation of black-on-white violence got so bad at Brown University in Providence, Rhode Island, that university president Vartan Gregorian said he was considering asking for federal help.
-According to Robert Reichley, vice president for university affairs, cases, he said, black men have attacked white male students or have sometimes drawn guns or other weapons."
+According to Robert Reichley, vice president for university affairs,

 "There have been 16 reported cases since classes began in September [a six week period], Mr. Reichley said.
-In most
+In most cases, he said, black men have attacked white male students or have sometimes drawn guns or other weapons."
+15